Guidelines for graduate students in the CIMR and the Departments of Haematology and Medical Genetics

 First Year Assessment

 Students are not formally registered for the PhD until the end of the first year.
 The recommendation to approve students for formal registration is made on the basis of the first year assessment.
-This assessment considers the preparation of a report at the end of your first year, a viva defending the report (including a 10 minute presentation at the start of the viva), and the log book.
+This assessment considers the preparation of a report at the end of the first year and a viva defending the report (including a 10 minute presentation at the start of the viva).

 First Year Report